Background pattern

 • If you have had a stroke.

-• If you are in the first 6 months of pregnancy or breastfeeding.
+• If you are in the first 6 months of pregnancy or are breastfeeding.

 Infections

-Nonsteroidal anti-inflammatory drugs (NSAIDs) can mask signs of infections such as fever and pain.
-This can delay the start of appropriate treatment for the infection, which can lead to a higher risk of complications.
+Non-steroidal anti-inflammatory drugs (NSAIDs) may hide signs of infections such as fever and pain.
+This may delay the start of appropriate treatment for the infection, which can lead to a higher risk of complications.
 If you take this medicine while you have an infection and your symptoms persist or worsen, consult your doctor or pharmacist without delay.

 While using Strefen Spray

-• At the first sign of a skin reaction (rash, exfoliation, blisters) or other allergic reaction, stop using this medicine and consult a doctor immediately.
+• At the first sign of a skin reaction (rash, exfoliation, blisters) or other sign of an allergic reaction, stop using this medicine and consult a doctor immediately.

-• Inform your doctor of any unusual abdominal symptoms that may occur (especially bleeding).
+• Inform your doctor of any unusual abdominal symptoms you may experience (especially bleeding).

 • Consult your doctor if you do not improve, worsen, or if new symptoms appear.